JoramM/spigot-docker/README.md

 4. Run the container (see chapter *Getting started*)

 ## Backup the data
-The data of the server, like the worlds, players, ... is stored outside the container in the `server-data` folder.
-So it is easy to back up you data.
+The data of the server (like the worlds, players, ...) is stored outside the container in the `server-data` folder.
+So it is easy to create a backup.